-There’s no shortage of tire brands to choose from, with prominent online retailers like TireRack and TireBuyer offering dozens of reliable options, such as Michelin, Pirelli, Continental, and more.
+There’s no shortage of tire brands to choose from, with notable online retailers like TireRack and TireBuyer offering dozens of reputable options, such as Michelin, Pirelli, Continental, and more.

 Yet, the landscape is also saturated with “inexpensive” brands that forego quality to reduce costs and undercut the market.